movementlabsxyz/MIP/MIP/mip-34/README.md

 Our objective is to enable transaction issuers to quickly get some guarantees that their transactions are correctly and successfully included in a block.
 The crypto-economic security is provided by a Proof-of-Stake (PoS) protocol.
 This mechanism can be deployed independently for a chain, or used in combination with existing settlement mechanisms, such as ZK and optimistic settlements.

-As a result, users can rely and trust the **fastconfirmation** (sometimes also described as L2-finality) to use as confirmation, or if the chain is configured to do so, wait for L1-finality, such as through **postconfirmation**, end of challenge window for fraud proofs (optimistic rollup), or verification of a ZK-proof (validity rollup).
+As a result, users can rely and trust the **Fastconfirmation** (sometimes also described as L2-finality) to use as confirmation, or if the chain is configured to do so, wait for L1-finality, such as through **postconfirmation**, end of challenge window for fraud proofs (optimistic rollup), or verification of a ZK-proof (validity rollup).

 A introduction to FFS can be found in [this blog post on Fast Finality Settlement](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement).
 A more detailed description of a (partial) implementation of the mechanism is available at [this blog post on postconfirmations](https://blog.movementlabs.xyz/article/postconfirmations-L2s-rollups-blockchain-movement).